From £29,2008

 Toyota Corolla front three quarter tracking

-We performance tested a 2.0-litre estate in 2019, and a 1.8-litre hatchback in 2023.
-Because both are versions of the same concept, the manner in which they deliver their performance is very similar – there’s simply a bit more of it in the 2.0-litre.
-But while the 2.0-litre does offer some decent performance, the extra power given to the 1.8 means it will be sufficient for most people.
+We have also previously tested a 1.8-litre hatchback in 2023.
+Both that and the 2.0-litre deliver their performance in a very similar way – there’s simply a bit more of it in the 2.0-litre.
+But while the 2.0-litre does offer some decent performance, the 138bhp given to the 1.8 means it will be sufficient for most people.

-In general, though, the Toyota hybrid powertrain is at its best when mooching.
-The manual mode is fairly pointless: it doesn’t suddenly transform this into something exciting, especially given how soft and slow the changes are.
+A manual mode is also offered, although exclusively with the 2.0-litre.
+However, it is fairly pointless: it doesn’t suddenly transform this into something exciting, especially given how soft and slow the changes are.

 Toyota’s hybrid powertrain has a couple of notable quirks.
 There’s an ‘EV’ button, but the car’s pure-electric capabilities are so limited that you’re much better off just letting the computers decide.
 Then there is regenerative braking.
 Contrary to what you might expect in other cars, the B-mode on the gearlever doesn’t just increase the regen.
 It also fires up the engine to provide engine braking.
 It’s meant simply for descending hills, rather than economical driving.